 Land Acquisition Program

 The City of Boulder owns and manages more than 45,000 acres of Open Space and Mountain Parks land in and around Boulder, Colorado.
 The very first piece of land, 80 acres at the base of Flagstaff Mountain, was purchased by the city in 1898 to be used as one in a series of Chautauqua cultural centers around the country.
 Since then, the Open Space program (established in 1967) has acquired over 400 separate properties.
-The Acquisitions Over Time link is an animated map series that shows the land purchases over time.
+Acquisitions Over Time is an animated map series that shows the land purchases over time.
 You'll note that many of the current acquisitions are not as large as in the early days of the program; however, each piece of property serves as a critical connection to the existing systems and fulfills the purposes of the City of Boulder Charter section on Open Space.

 In addition to land acquisitions, the Open Space program aquires water rights to help support agricultural operations and preserve historical water rights.
 Without water rights acquisitions, much of this water would be diverted away from local food production.
 Approximately 6,000 acres of open space land are irrigated with these water rights.

 Whenever possible, mineral rights are also acquired during the land acquisition process.

 The Open Space and Mountain Parks division acquires properties based on the Open Space Acquisitions and Management Plan 2013 - 2019, adopted by the Boulder City Council in 2013.
 Recommendations for acquisitions are approved by the Open Space Board of Trustees and Boulder City Council pursuant to the City of Boulder Charter, Article XII, Open Space.